zzdtravel

 Khövsgöl Nuur National Park

-Khövsgöl Nuur National Park-November 2024
+Khövsgöl Nuur National Park-December 2024

 Cupped in the snowcapped fist of the Sayan and Khoridol Saridag mountains, this national park is anchored by the shimmering blue sweep of the ice-cold, eponymous Khövsgöl Nuur.
 Buffeted by gusts of northern winds and ensconced in endless miles of trackless taiga, the region merges the raw beauty of the Siberian wilderness with the fascinating cultural tapestry of the world's largest nomadic nation.
 Popular activities in the area include trekking, horseback riding, fishing and camping.